 Upon receiving the decision from the Re-Interview Committee, no additional grievance may be filed from the candidate who submitted the initial grievance.
 In the case of ratified positions, this decision will then be moved for ratification in Council.

 In the case of dismissal of the grievance for a ratified position, ratification of the original candidate chosen by the Hiring Committee shall be moved to Council.

+Commencement of Work

+Prior to commencing work, all employees and appointees shall be made fully aware of their job requirements, any remuneration, time requirements, and all relevant rules and regulations.
+They shall also be made aware of this Policy Manual, the Engineering Society By-Law Manual and Constitution document and informed at to how to access it at any time.

+All employees and appointees shall be required to sign confidentiality waivers if necessary and applicable employment contracts prior to the commencement of any work.
+It shall be the responsibility of the Incoming Executive to ensure that this that this occurs before the commencement of any work.

 Joint Hiring Policy